vandamd/luma/README.md

 It is expected that LightOS remains the default Phone, Home and SMS app, otherwise LightOS will crash.

+For the best experience, the Display and Text size should remain default.

 ## Features
 - Configurable tools via a web dashboard, ([dashboard.noscroll.ing](https://dashboard.noscroll.ing))
-- Fingerprint compatible lock screen (pattern password currently only supported)
+- Fingerprint compatible lock screen
-- Key mapping (camera and scroll wheel)
+- Key mapping (camera and scroll wheel, press and long press)
-- Gestures
+- Gestures (homescreen and lockscreen)
 - Colour filter toggler

 ## Acknowledgements